ontohub/ontohub/README.md

 #### MySQL

+You probably do not need this but we used MySQL in the new-model branch once and these instructions are given for completeness.
+MariaDB has been tested, too.

 The installation will prompt you for a password three times and you are expected to press «enter» with an empty password field.

     apt-get -y install mysql-server libmysqlclient-dev

 ### Redis

+Redis is a key-value store, in our setup used by resque to provide object persistence between Rails and asynchronous jobs.

     apt-get -y install redis-server